MiladKetabGhale/AI-Systems-Engineering/docs/index.md

-# Machine Learning Engineer • AI Engineer
+# Milad Ketabi- AI/ML Engineering Portfolio

 Welcome to my portfolio of projects, designed to demonstrate my skills in **machine learning engineering** and **AI engineering**.
 This repository contains standalone projects, each showcasing a specific set of capabilities, methodologies, and tools.
 The projects highlight the ability to build end-to-end data pipelines, engineer scalable solutions for machine learning tasks, and solve complex analytical problems.